Skip to main content

 special plympics logo special plympics logo

-On 29 February 2024, Special Olympics Australia celebrated 48 years of bringing joy, sport and inclusion to people with intellectual disability and autism.
-But why this day?
+On 29 February 2024, Special Olympics Australia celebrated 48 years of bringing joy, sport and inclusion to people with intellectual disability/autism.

-On 29 February 1976 – a leap day – Dr John Day was presented with a medal by our global headquarters.
-He gifted it to our archives with a note that said,
+Why this day?
+On 29 February 1976 – a leap day – Dr John Day was presented with a medal by Special Olympics global headquarters which he gifted to our archives with this note:

 "I was presented with this medal in honour of members of the Gold Coast community who started Special Olympics in Australia."

-In response to our social post announcing our milestone, mum Carmel Jackson said,
+In response to a social post announcing our milestone, mum Carmel Jackson said:

 “I hate to think what Therese and Anthony would have done without the wonderful friends and volunteers they have met over 33-years in Special Olympics and the skills and sports they have been able to enjoy along the way.
 Happy Birthday Special Olympics Australia.”